More <

 The developing baby, placenta, amniotic fluid, and surrounding structures appear normal for the gestational age.

 Note: Normal results may vary slightly.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean